steveloughran/engineering-proposals/refactoring-s3a.md

 a cost of a S3 operation, what forms the public API vs private operations.

-Not as much parallelization on batch operations as is possible, especially for the slow-but-low-IO calls (COPY, LIST), S3Guard calls which may be throtted.
+Not as much parallelization on batch operations as is possible, especially for the slow-but-low-IO calls (COPY, LIST), S3Guard calls which may be throttled.

 ### `initialize()`